OpenNTI/nti.contentlibrary_rendering/src/nti/contentlibrary_rendering/docutils/tests/data/uid.rst

 =============
-DocID File
+UID File
 =============

-.. docid:: ichigo
+.. uid:: ichigo

    Ichigo has been noted on several occasions to have tremendously vast levels of spiritual energy

-.. docid:: exceptional
+.. uid:: exceptional

 An Exceptional Section
 ======================